All posts by Kevin Brewer

 As the fall 1989 semester began, some of the oppressive, unnatural tension that had hung like a shroud over the Phi Kappa Tau house began to dissipate.
 Still, the ghosts were not easily banished.
 “What-ifs” plagued Tom’s friends, and some had nightmares.
 The Cheek investigation scandals dragged on in various forms, and though the enhanced police scrutiny of 1988 slowly diminished, it never really ended.
 In some sense, the Greek social culture of the entire campus was changed, as was that of the university police.
 It was over, and it wasn’t over.
 Late one night, years later, at a Founders Day event in the mid-1990s, Todd Blaeuer and I stood talking by the veranda door.
 “Sometimes I almost forget it happened,” Todd commented wistfully.
 “Then you can’t believe it happened.
 Then you stand outside here, and you know it happened.”

 Remarkably, Delta Kappa experienced a renaissance of sorts in the early 1990s.
-As a graduate student, I was there for some of it, chairing the board of governors, liaising between the chapter and the national office, and, usually with Sheryl at my side, even attending many of the parties.
+As a graduate student, I was there for some of it, chairing the board of governors, liaising between the chapter and the national office, and, usually with Sheryl at my side, even attending some of the parties.
 To honor Tom’s memory, the chapter, in 1989, had created the Thomas H. Baer Award for Excellence in Brotherhood, to be presented each year to the new initiate who most embodied Tom’s many fine qualities.
 His most enduring monument, though, was the “campus safety” movement established by his distraught parents, who lobbied tirelessly and successfully for legislation requiring universities to disclose accurate campus crime statistics to the public.
 The Baers could have blamed the fraternity or fraternity culture; they didn’t.
 Throughout the tragedy and its aftermath, they remained supportive friends of Phi Kappa Tau, choosing, I suppose, to remember that Tom’s fraternity friends were suffering too, that Tom had loved Delta Kappa, and that Delta Kappa had loved him.

 A few of my other old friends remained in Knoxville.
 Scott, who had returned to his beloved Memphis, was not among them, though he and I were, and remain, as close as ever.
 Still, scar tissue has closed over the wounds of August 1988.
 We speak of them only rarely, and in hushed tones, and I find that our uneasy relationship with those scars is not unique among our friends from those days.